signalfx/splunk-otel-collector-chart/MIGRATION-FROM-SCK.md

 Splunk OpenTelemetry Collector for Kubernetes has the following components and applications:

-1. Application to fetch logs and traces from a kubernetes cluster (deployed as a DaemonSet)
+1. Splunk OpenTelemetry Collector Agent (`agent`) to fetch logs, metrics and traces from a kubernetes cluster (deployed as a Kubernetes DaemonSet)
-2. Application to fetch metrics and objects from a kubernetes cluster (deployed as a DaemonSet).
+2. Splunk OpenTelemetry Collector Cluster Receiver (`clusterReceiver`) to fetch metrics from a Kubernetes API (deployed as a Kubernetes 1-replica Deployment).
+3. Optional Splunk OpenTelemetry Collector Gateway (`gateway`) to forward data through it to reduce load on Kubernetes API and apply additional processing (deployed as a Kubernetes Deployment).

 There is no application available for fetching Kubernetes objects metadata from a Kubernetes cluster.